 - When do you begin feeling like this?

 - How can I best support you?

 - You’re not alone.
 I’m here for you during this time.

-- You’re important to me, tell me what I can do to help you.
+- You’re essential to me; tell me what I can do to help you.

-- Even if I’m not able to understand how you feel, I care about you and want to help.
+- Even if I cannot understand your feelings, I care about you and want to help.

 - You can snap out of it

 - Everyone goes through tough times

 - Try thinking positive or looking on the bright side

 - Remember to be a compassionate listener during these conversations.